mariadb-corporation/mariadb-connector-nodejs/documentation/promise-api.md

 >  * resolves (no argument)
 >  * rejects with an [Error](#error).

-Closes the pool and underlying connections gracefully.
+Closes the pool and underlying connections gracefully if possible, remaining active request after 10s will be killed.

 ```javascript
 pool.end()